ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Function as Values

-As already stated, in OCaml, function are values.
-The this the key concept of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
+As already stated, in OCaml, functions are values.
+This is the key concept of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 In this context, it is also possible to say that OCaml has [first-class](https://en.wikipedia.org/wiki/First-class_function) functions or that functions are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen).

 For now, let's put aside those definitions and instead start playing with functions.
 Their meaning will arise from experience.
 Once things make sense, using these terms is just a means to interact with the community.